nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/README.md

      The heatmap is completely customizable, from removing dendrograms, to alternating the scale, to the color palette used and more.
      For other color palette options, use https://colorspace.r-forge.r-project.org/articles/hcl_palettes.html If you recieve an error related to the margains, simply move make the plot display larger with your pointer.
+     If you face any issues with the graphic display, used dev.off()

 ### **Functional Enrichment Analysis**
 1. The data is separated into two groups according to column names, as these describe the varying conditions used for this analysis